Logiqx/scw-comp/docs/README.md

-## Senior Cubers Worldwide - Weekly Competition
+## Senior Cubers Worldwide - Bi-weekly Competition

 ### Introduction

-This is the weekly video competition for the [Senior Cubers Worldwide](https://www.facebook.com/groups/1604105099735401/?ref=bookmarks) group on Facebook.
+This is the bi-weekly video competition for the [Senior Cubers Worldwide](https://www.facebook.com/groups/1604105099735401/?ref=bookmarks) group on Facebook.

 The general concept is to use the scrambles provided and to record your solves on camera.
 The video can be uploaded directly to Facebook or uploaded to YouTube and the link shared on Facebook.